Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Introduction

+Prior work has examined trust in algorithmic systems~\cite{lee2004trust,lee2018understanding} and human experts~\cite{hendriks2015meti}, but less is known about how users distribute trust across human and AI contributors in precision-dependent tasks where both shape the final guidance.
+This gap is especially important when AI visibly corrects or safeguards expert recommendations, because such interventions may change how users assign credibility and responsibility within the advisory workflow.

+From an epistemic perspective, trust in experts can be decomposed into expertise, integrity, and benevolence~\cite{hendriks2015meti}, with advisor performance informing perceived expertise~\cite{tenney2008calibration} and AI oversight potentially shaping integrity- and benevolence-related inferences.
+This multidimensional approach remains well-justified in trust measurement~\cite{kim2024XAItrust} and is especially relevant for understanding trust in expert AI contexts~\cite{asan2020aiTrustHealthcare}, where AI integration is accelerating~\cite{kaffee2025local,moell2025medical}.
+In this work, we experimentally manipulate two factors: advisor performance (whether the advisor fails to detect an invalid course selection) and AI oversight modality (advisor-only with no AI involvement, reactive AI oversight that automatically monitors and flags issues, or proactive AI oversight invoked at the human advisor’s discretion).
+We examine whether and how these factors influence multidimensional trust judgments, entity-specific trust, and downstream behavioral intentions in expert-guided interactions.
+As we show, these effects are not uniformly distributed across system components, but instead are concentrated in trust judgments directed at the human advisor.

-We leveraged an online academic advising simulation as a proxy task to study the effect of AI assistance on users' perception of trust in each advisory entity.
-Academic advising offers a representative environment for studying these dynamics, since advisors are expected to have expertise and specialized knowledge about the courses as well as the departmental and university degree requirements \cite{edutechloft2025_student_advising}.
-At the same time, the stakes of advising are moderate enough that trust can be studied without the presence of potential confounders found in riskier domains such as medicine or finance.
-Moreover, the scenario naturally supports AI assistants that can run in both a proactive and a reactive mode (Section \ref{subsec:study-design} provides a full overview of the experiment setup).
-In our experiments, we focus on measuring the user's trust in the advisor (i.e, the expert), the AI assistant, and the whole team consisting of the AI assistant and the expert.
-Each measurement is carried out using existing questionnaires that have been previously validated through user studies.
+We leveraged an online academic advising simulation as a simplified, representative task to study this phenomenon.
+Throughout this paper, we refer to the human expert as the advisor (or simply the expert), following the academic advising scenario used in our study.
+Figure~\ref{fig:intro_workflows} shows the interaction structures considered in our study.
+Academic advising offers a useful environment for studying these dynamics, since advisors are expected to have expertise and specialized knowledge about courses as well as departmental and university degree requirements~\cite{edutechloft2025_student_advising}.
+At the same time, while perceived risk is a necessary condition of trust~\cite{mayer1995integrative}, the stakes of advising are moderate enough to limit confounding factors present in higher-risk domains such as medicine or finance, enabling a more controlled examination of trust dynamics.
+We therefore frame this study, in part, as a mechanism-focused investigation of trust attribution under AI oversight rather than as a direct claim about trust dynamics in all expert domains.
+Moreover, the scenario naturally supports AI assistants that can run in both a proactive and a reactive mode (Section~\ref{subsec:study-design} provides a full overview of the experiment setup).
+Each measurement draws on previously validated trust instruments, as described in Section~\ref{subsec:measures}.